 Michael Corballis: “mind-wandering is the secret of creativity”.

-There are two options outlined below for the “slow walk”.
+There are different options outlined below for the “slow walk”.
 Issues with physical mobility – disability, injury, “lockdown” self-isolation/shielding – may be limiting you.
 So, feel free to choose option (2) if that is the case.
 You may even prefer (2) in fact.

 Developments in neuroscience have proven what writers have already known through experience for centuries – much of our brain’s thinking activity isn’t really conscious or intentional.
 Neuroscientists have identified something they call the Default Mode Network.
 The Default Mode Network may be the true engine room of the brain’s creativity.